xodej/php-olest/docs/cubes.md

 );
 ```

-## Do not use values from the OLAP in your test
+## Tip II - Do not use values from the OLAP in your test

 While technically possible it will slow down your test suite significantly.
 Internally php-olest bundles all assert related OLAP requests into a single HTTP request where possible.